Please note that Tapas no longer supports Internet Explorer.

 The fool's smile widened, and suddenly he began to transform before her eyes.
 As Harahel watched in awe and fear, the fool's body began to twist and contort, as if something inside of him was trying to burst free.
 His skin became pale, and his hair turned black.
 His clothes started to shift and change, the bright colors of his motley replaced by dark, shadowy hues of black and burgundy, and his jester's hat became a hood.
 His face became a mask of shadows, and his eyes glowed with an eerie light.

 He sat on the throne with fluid and graceful movements, like that of a predator stalking its prey.
-As his disciple bowed before him, his face twisted into a wicked grin, his present deep and menacing.
+As his disciple bowed before him, his face twisted into a wicked grin, his presence deep and menacing.

 "Very well," he said, his voice now deep and sinister.
 "You have summoned me, my love.”

-"I should've known you wicked shapeshifter," Harahel said, her voice dripping with disgust.
+"I should've known you, wicked shapeshifter," Harahel said, her voice dripping with disgust.

 "I am a little hurt that you didn't figure it out earlier," Antioch replied, a sly smirk playing on his lips.
 "After all we've been through, you couldn't see through the simplest disguise.
 Did I mean so little to you?"
 His words carried a hint of mischief as he taunted her.